University of North Texas

 The committee will begin its review of applications immediately and continue to accept and review applications until the position is filled.

-UNT is the largest, most comprehensive university in the Dallas-Fort Worth area, the fourth-largest metro area in the United States, and one of the fastest-growing metropolitan areas with ever-increasing industrial and business activities and a reasonable cost of living.
-The vibrant UNT College of Engineering, located in the 590,000 square foot main building on the 300-acre Discovery Park campus in Denton, TX, has more than 100 faculty members.
-The college has hired 9 tenure and tenure track faculty this year and has a goal to expand the college faculty by 50% in the next 5 years.
+UNT is the nation’s 33rd largest public university and the largest, most comprehensive in the Dallas-Fort Worth area, one of the fastest-growing metropolitan areas of ~7 million people, ever-increasing industrial and business activities.
+The vibrant UNT College of Engineering has more than 100 faculty members.
+The college’s faculty also boasts two National Academy memberships and more than 20 faculty fellowships across more than 15 societies.
+The college has hired 9 tenure and tenure track faculty this year and plans to further expand the college faculty.